confidential-containers/cloud-api-adaptor/ibmcloud/IMPORT_PODVM_TO_VPC.md

 - `instance`: the cos instance name.
 Required if the cli has not been configured with the cos instance before
 - `bucket`: name of the bucket to use.
 Will use an available bucket if not specified
 - `region`: name of the region the bucket is in.
 Only required if that region is different from the VPC region
+- `os`: name of the operating-system for the image, will default to `ubuntu-20-04-<< image-suffix >>` e.g. `ubuntu-20-04-s390x`.
+The HyperProtect OS is `hyper-protect-1-0-s390x`.

+The script will sanitise `.` and `_` into `-` and lowercase the image name.
+Only lowercase alphanumeric characters and hyphens only (without spaces) are allowed for image names.
+If your image file name contains other special characters please rename it before attempting to import.

 ### Examples